What is vegan ghee

 Whether you’ve temporarily gone dairy-free, are planning to try out veganism, or have just signed up for Veganuary, something captured your interest and got you looking for vegan ghee.
 Well, that’s one good step towards a plant-based diet!
+(While Vegan Ghee is delicious, other vegan dairy products are also great in terms of both taste and health.
+You can check some of them out in our list - Dairy Alternatives – Vegan Dukan.)

 If ghee features in most of your traditional dishes, or is a daily staple in your house, you’re bound to be left high and dry if you’ve completely gone plant-based or are just test driving veganism.
 Whatever be the case, we are here to show you that going vegan doesn’t mean having to drastically alter your food habits or completely revamp your kitchen.
 You might open up to a few newer cuisines and tastes, or even completely move to a plant-based diet.
 Who knows!